 Remember, the body condition chart still applies to toy breeds.

-And if you’re a treat-oriented dog owner, this needs to be taken into consideration.
-You may need to reduce the amount you feed your dog.
+If you’re a treat-oriented dog owner, this needs to be taken into consideration.
+You may need to reduce the amount you feed if you’d tend to provide lots of treats throughout the day.

 Raw dog food may cause your dog to lose weight – even if it’s not your intention.